 Drones have become an essential tool for building inspections, providing efficiency, safety, and high-quality deliverables.
 This guide covers the pre-flight tasks, inspection methodology, safety considerations, and deliverables, including software and data processing options.
+High Exposure follows a protocol for all inspections for their clients in and around Sydney as well as across Australia.
+While each inspection may have it’s own unique challenges, it is necessary to work from a common set of procedures when approaching a new project.

 Pre-Flight Tasks